Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/03-graphs-algorithms.md

 ##### !question

 Write a function returning a list of elements representing a breadth first search of the items in `self.adjacency_dict`.
+The traversal should begin with `start_node`.

 Spend no more then 15 minutes working through this independently.
 Use the hints below or reach out for help if you are still feeling stuck after 15 minutes.